Social distancing during days off

 Some helpers are no longer allowed to take their days off, with employers using the spread of the virus as a convenient excuse.

-Inviting other people over for social gathering in the house also helps spread the virus, which adds risk to the members of the domestic family but also to their helpers.
+Inviting other people over for social gatherings in the house also helps spread the virus, which adds risk to the members of the domestic family but also to their helpers.
 No wonder many domestic workers choose to go out even if offered extra compensation to work during their days off, even if they run into the risk of a HK$2,000 fine for violating social distancing rules.

 Work from home employers may disrupt daily tasks